 I got my start in journalism at the Harvard Independent, the weekly student news magazine at Harvard College, where I was news editor, executive news editor, and eventually editor-in-chief.
 These days I'm chair of the Harvard Independent's Graduate Board, which oversees the newspaper's endowment, ensures cultural continuity, and aims to provide current Independent staffers with advice on journalism and business.

-Journalist, storyteller, startup entrepreneur, educator, and consultant helping media consumers understand the changes wrought by rapid advances in science and technology.
+Journalist, storyteller, audio producer, startup entrepreneur, educator, and consultant helping media consumers understand the changes wrought by rapid advances in science and technology.

 Producer and Host, Soonish, Cambridge, MA — September, 2016-present

 I'm the reporter, editor, producer, and host of this story-driven podcast about technology, culture, curiosity, and the future.

 Independent Multimedia Journalist and Editorial Consultant, Cambridge, MA — July 1, 2016-present

 I'm working on a range of freelance stories, independent productions, and client projects.

 Research Affiliate, MIT Department of Earth, Atmospheric, and Planetary Sciences, Cambridge, MA — July 2, 2016-present.

 Outreach Officer, MIT Program in Science, Technology, and Society (STS); Cambridge, MA — July 1, 2015-June 30, 2016

 STS is the home of the Knight Science Journalism program and part of MIT's School of Humanities, Arts, and Social Sciences (SHASS).
 I worked with colleagues in STS and SHASS to study new ways to promote public engagement in technology and science.

 Acting Director, Knight Science Journalism at MIT; Cambridge, MA — July 1, 2014-June 30, 2015